KxSystems/docs/docs/wp/rt-tick/index.md

 The format of the message in the tickerplant logfile is the same as the format of real-time updates sent to the RTE with one _critical_ difference – the data here is a list, _not_ a table.
 The RTE which wants to replay this logfile will need to define their `upd` to accommodate this list.
 This will mean in general that an RTE will have two different definitions of `upd` – one for tickerplant logfile replay and another for intraday updates via IPC (interprocess communication).

-For example, a q process with suitable definitions for the tables `trade` and `quote`, as well as the function `upd`, could replay `sym2014.08.23`.
+For example, a q process with suitable definitions for the tables `trade` and `quote`, as well as the function `upd`, could replay `sym2014.08.23` using the operator [`-11!`](../../basics/internal.md#-11-streaming-execute).
 Again, a suitable definition for `upd` will depend on the desired behavior, but the function will need to deal with incoming lists as well as tables.

 In the RDB (vanilla RTE), `upd` for both replay purposes and intraday update purposes is simply defined as: